hgyxbll/cheat/README.md

  attempting to recover from signals like `SIGFPE` and `SIGSEGV`, most likely leading to undefined behavior.
 Luckily undefined behavior is often defined enough behavior.

-The incomplete `-t` for `--timed` and
- `-e` for `--eternal` allow controlling isolated tests that get stuck while `-q` for `--quiet` and
- `-n` for `--noisy` determine whether standard streams are captured and printed.

-The results are reported in a format similar to what many popular C compilers produce.
-As an added bonus the `-c` for `--colorful` option makes everything colorful, the `-m` for `--minimal` option makes the report machine readable and the `-x` for `--xml` option does nothing for good measure.

-	[user@computer project]$ ./tests -m
-	8 2 12

-The default options depend on the target platform.

-Option parsing can be disabled with `--` if some of the arguments begin with a dash when they should not.

-### Complicated Tests

 More exotic use cases may require running individual tests.
 The names of the tests follow the ones given in the source file, but